ccifuentesr/CARMENES-V/README.md

 - Directory ./Spectra: Includes PHOENIX synthetic spectra.
 [1 item, 44.1 MB]
 - Directory ./Stars: Includes data for individual stars to produce custom SEDs.
 [4 items, 20 KB]

 The total size is 51 MB.
-If the `./Spectra` directory is not needed, the size shrinks to less than 7 MB.
+If the `./Spectra` directory is not needed (only used in `cif20.plot_SED.py`, see below for more details), the total size shrinks to less than 7 MB.

 ### Files